Sandpile models: Infinite graphs

 \begin{proof}[Sketch of the proof of Theorem \ref{thm:measure}.]
 Due to Lemma \ref{lem:cond-indep} we can write \eqnsplst { \nu_n [ \eta : \eta_Q = \xi ] &= \sum_{Q \subset W \subset V_n} \ \nu_n [ \eta : W_n(\eta) = W,\, \eta_Q = \xi ] \\ &= \sum_{Q \subset W \subset V_n} \ \nu_n [ \eta: W_n(\eta) = W ] \, p_{W,\xi}, } where the numbers $p_{W,\xi}$ do not depend on $n$.
 On the other hand, the event $\{ W_n = W \}$ is spanning tree local, and hence $\nu_n [ W_n = W ] \to q_W$, for some numbers $q_W$.
 This suggests that \eqnst { \nu [ \eta_Q = \xi ] = \sum_{\substack{Q \subset W \subset V \\ \text{$W$ finite}}} \ q_W \, p_{W,\xi}. } The proof can be completed by showing that the random sets $W_n$ converge weakly to a limit $W_\infty$ that is a.s.~finite.
 For this, the following property is key: in the \emph{first step} of Phase II, no vertex in $W_n \setminus Q$ can burn.
 Indeed, in Phase I we have examined such vertices, and they were found to be not burnable.
 This implies that the spanning tree will contain no edges between $W_n \setminus Q$ and $V \setminus W_n$.
 In fact, $W_n$ equals the set of all descendants of $Q$ under the bijection; see Exercise \ref{ex:desc}.
 Due to the one end hypothesis of the theorem, the set of descendants of $Q$ is finite $\WSF$-a.s.
 From this one can conclude the convergence $W_n \Rightarrow W_\infty$, where $W_\infty$ is the set of all descendants of $Q$ in the wired spanning forest. \end{proof}

 The following theorem shows that on transient graphs at least, the \textbf{sandpile measure} $\nu$ constructed in Theorem \ref{thm:measure} is nicely behaved, in that it has finite avalanches.
 The theorem can be proved along the lines of \cite{JR08}*{Theorem 3.11}, although that proof was stated in $\Z^d$.
+Cases of graphs more general than $\Z^d$ but with more restrictive assumptions than those of Theorem \ref{thm:measure} were considered in \cite{J12}.

 \begin{theorem}\cite{JR08}*{Theorem 3.11} Assume the hypotheses of Theorem \ref{thm:measure}.
 If in addition $G$ is transient, then for $\nu$-a.e.~$\eta$ and all $x \in V$, the configuration $\eta + \mathbf{1}_x$ can be stabilized with finitely many topplings. \end{theorem}